google/ftc-object-detection/training/README.md

 available.
 For efficient inference on a mobile device, we recommend using something from the MobileNet + SSD family of detectors.
 The provided model was trained on a MobileNet V1 + SSD architecture, with a 0.5 depthwise multiplier.
-You can find the pipeline configuration for the model in the `models/` directory.
+You can find the pipeline configuration for the model in the `models/sample_mobilenet_v1_0.5_ssd_quantized` directory, as well as the pretrained checkpoint (trained on FTC game objects) which you can use to bootstrap your own training.

 Some things to keep in mind when selecting a model: